-Our accounts receivable balance, net of allowance for doubtful accounts, was \$33.7 million and \$42.1 million as of July 3, 2011 and June 27, 2010, respectively.
-The allowance for doubtful accounts for trade accounts receivable was \$0.8 million as of July 3, 2011 and June 27, 2010.
+Our accounts receivable balance, net of allowance for doubtful accounts, was \$41.2 million and \$33.7 million as of June 30, 2012 and July 3, 2011, respectively.
+The allowance for doubtful accounts for trade accounts receivable was \$0.4 million and \$0.8 million as of June 30, 2012 and July 3, 2011, respectively.
 We continually monitor and evaluate the collectability of our trade receivables based on a combination of factors.
 We record specific allowances for bad debts in general and administrative expense when we become aware of a specific customer's inability to meet its financial obligation to us, such as in the case of bankruptcy filings or deterioration of financial position.
 Estimates are used in determining our allowances for all other customers based on factors such as current trends in the length of time the receivables are past due and historical collection experience.
 We mitigate some collection risk by requiring most of our customers in the Asia-Pacific region, excluding Japan and Australia, to pay cash in advance or secure letters of credit when placing an order with us.
-Our provision for doubtful accounts was a benefit of \$9,000 in fiscal 2011, expense of \$26,000 in fiscal 2010 and expense of \$0.2 million in fiscal 2009.
+Our provision for doubtful accounts was an expense of \$128,000 in fiscal 2012, benefit of \$9,000 in fiscal 2011 and expense of \$26,000 in fiscal 2010.